hkauhanen/littlesquares/README.md

 library(ritwals)
 ```

-A third package, pracma, is needed for the computation of the arithmetic-geometric mean, which is used to approximate the complete elliptic integral of the first kind, which appears in the expression for H(tau).
+A third package, [pracma](https://cran.r-project.org/package=pracma), is needed for the computation of the arithmetic–geometric mean, which is used to approximate the complete elliptic integral of the first kind, which appears in the expression for H(tau).
 It can be installed directly from CRAN:

 ``` r
 install.packages("pracma")